 Dr. Brian Patterson at Florida Sports Injury & Orthopedic Institute specializes in advanced arthroscopic techniques, utilizing state-of-the-art equipment for optimal surgical precision.
 Learn more about our shoulder specialists and their expertise.

-Open Advanced Shoulder Procedures for Complex Cases
+Open Surgical Procedures for Complex Cases

 Open shoulder surgery involves larger incisions that provide direct visualization of shoulder structures.
 While more invasive than arthroscopic procedures, open surgery remains essential for complex repairs and reconstructions.

-When Open Advanced Shoulder Procedures Operations Are Necessary
+When Open Shoulder Operations Are Necessary

 - Large rotator cuff tears requiring tendon transfers